Wildland fire suppression for the State of New Jersey covering Middlesex and Monmouth Counties in Central New Jersey

 Division A, B & C fire towers are STAFFED today

-DIV A- Aeroflex Air Attack-
+DIV A- Aeroflex Air Attack- NOT STAFFED

 DIV B- Miller Air Attack- STAFFED TANKER 81